Edith's checkerspot: Feeding

-Populations of Edith's checkerspots use several different hosts to house and feed their pupae.
+Populations of Edith's checkerspots use several different hosts to house and feed their larvae.
 Though they usually do not pollinate the flowers of the host, larvae have been known to eat the leaves, the flowers, and sometimes the entire host plant, and have starved trying to find another.
 Adult females and females feed on flower nectar.
 Caterpillars feed on leaves and flowers of the host plant and sometimes surrounding plants.
 Pre-diapause larvae tend to show stronger preference for particular host plants and only feed on the plant where they hatch from the egg, wheareas post-diapause larve are more generalist and feed on a variety of plants.

 Host plant preference

 Different populations of Edith's checkerspot butterflies show strong preference for specific host plants, depending on the availability of plants in their habitat.
-This preference appears to be heritable and has been extensively studied by Michael C. Singer who developed a method to test the strength of the butterfly's preference for a host plant (the discrimination index).
+This preference appears to be heritable and has been extensively studied by Michael C. Singer and Camille Parmesan who developed a method to test the strength of the butterfly's preference for a host plant (the discrimination index).
 This was done by repeatedly exposing the butterflies to their least preferred host plant and recording how long they would continue to refuse it, before accepting and laying eggs on their least preferred host.
 Based on this, one can then calculate the discrimination index and the strength of preference for a particular host plant.
+This means that the preference for a particular host plant is a heritable trait that is passed down through generations in this butterfly.
+In addition, new research is now studying the genetic basis of this heritable host plant preference at the molecular level.